zh1peng/ManualQC/README.md

 2017-12-11
 * tiny bug when launching the GUI (version check and eeglab path warning)
+* change the order of IC remove. remove IC first if any when saving the datasets
+* fix error with load without eeglab in path.

+2018-01-16 ManualQC v1.1.4:
+* changing eeglab options to save as 1 file instead of two.
+If your lab is using 2 files setting, just remove this:
+` pop_editoptions( 'option_savetwofiles', 0);`

-* change the order of IC remove. remove IC first if any when saving the datasets `Note: I have seen some recommendation for re-referencing data after IC removal, I did not include this step in the GUI.`
+`Note: I have seen some recommendation for re-referencing data after IC removal, I did not include this step in the GUI.`

 ## Breif Manual